- Canary Islands

 You can take a romantic walk at sunset along the 2 km of beach towards the Punta de Maspalomas.
 Here the Maspalomas beach intersects with Playa del Ingles and you can continue you walk towards the resort of Playa del Ingles along the shoreline.

 If you plan on getting to the beach by car, it is advisable to arrive early in the morning, since there are far too few parking spots for the number of tourists that drive here.

 Maspalomas Lagoon, also known as La Charca, is located among the dunes and it is an area of great importance.
-The place is considered an important bird nesting centre and there are many protected birds species living here.
+The place is considered an important bird nesting center and there are many protected birds species living here.

 The place is also frequented by migrating birds such as the kingfisher, curlew and egret.

 The local authorities are making an effort to protect the habitat of endangered bird species, but this proves to be a difficult task with all the construction and development that is being done.

 This a popular attraction in the area and this could be an option if you want to see the dunes without burning your feet walking in the hot sand.
 The tours leave from the east and towards the lagoon and give you a chance to enjoy the views without getting tired.

 At the end of the day, it's no wonder that the dunes and the beach in Maspalomas are on top of visitor's preferences, with so many things to do in a landscape that looks so unique and magical.